galaxyproject/galaxy-hub/content/events/2022-11-17/index.md

 subsites: [all]
 ---

-We will have some community updates followed by a presentation on the upcoming changes to the release process by *Dannon Baker*.
+We will have some community updates followed by a presentation called [**Galaxy Release Process: Overview and Coming Changes**]() by **Dannon Baker**.
 If you'd like to discuss particular topics in the future, please add them to the [agenda](https://docs.google.com/document/d/1PYUnO_td7f-l0fxRYDn8D6ER7W6eY-E9mUx8ErT8kJ4/edit?usp=sharing)!

 ---